git-rev-list

 For example, if you have two branches, A and B, a usual way to list

-all commits on only one side of them is with --left-right, like the
+all commits on only one side of them is with --left-right (see the

-example above in the description of that option.
-It however shows
+example below in the description of the --left-right option).

-the commits that were cherry-picked from the other branch (for
+However, it shows the commits that were cherry-picked from the

 -g, --walk-reflogs